Alnwick: Education

+Primary schools in Alnwick include Swansfield Park Primary School, St Pauls' Catholic Primary School, NCEA Harry Hotspur C of E Primary School, and Barndale school (which specialises in special education).
 Secondary schools in Alnwick include The Duchess's Community High School.

 Landmarks

 The town's greatest building is Alnwick Castle, one of the homes of the Duke of Northumberland, and site of The Alnwick Garden.
+The castle has extensive grounds landscaped by Capability Brown, which include several follies as well as the ruins of St Leonard's Hospital, Alnwick Abbey and Hulne Priory.

-The town centre is the marketplace, with its market cross, and the relatively modern Northumberland Hall, used as a meeting place.
+The town centre is the marketplace, with its market cross and the 19th century Northumberland Hall, used as a meeting place.

-The Alnwick Playhouse is a thriving multi-purpose arts centre that stages theatre, dance, music, cinema, and visual arts productions.
+The Alnwick Playhouse is a thriving multi-purpose arts centre that stages theatre, dance, music, cinema and visual arts productions.

-In 2003, the Willowburn Leisure Centre was opened on the southern outskirts of the enlarged town (replacing the old sports centre located by the Lindisfarne Middle School and the now-demolished Youth Centre).
+In 2003, the Willowburn Leisure Centre was opened on the southern outskirts of the enlarged town; it replaced the old sports centre located by the Lindisfarne Middle School and the now-demolished youth centre.

 Alnwick's museum, Bailiffgate Museum, is close to the Bailiffgate entrance to the castle.
-Its collection is specifically dedicated to local social history.
-The museum has recently had a major refit funded by the Heritage Lottery Fund.
+Its collection is dedicated to local social history and has recently had a major refit funded by the Heritage Lottery Fund.
 Its collection includes a variety of agricultural objects, domestic items, railway items, coal mining artefacts, printing objects, a sizeable photographic collection, paintings and a range of activities for children.

 Other places of interest in and near the town include: